We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Only available in one size

-We chose LifeStyles SKYN Original Condoms as our best overall pick because they're latex-free while still offering protective strength and a thin, soft feel.
+We love LifeStyles SKYN Original Condoms because they’re latex-free while still offering protective strength and a thin, soft feel.

 We like that the condoms are all made with a polyisoprene material that does not contain rubber latex, so they are a good choice for anyone with a latex allergy or sensitivity.
-This thin but strong material provides a barely-there feeling for increased sensation, and the condoms are lubricated for more comfort.
+This thin but strong material provides a barely-there feeling for increased sensation.

 The SKYN Original condoms also come with ultra-smooth lubricant to avoid friction and irritation while providing a natural gliding sensation.
 And they’re found in most drugstores, making them easy to restock.